 21. Iconic Florida Foods

 There are certain foods that Florida does best.
 Make sure to have a slice of Key lime pie while you’re there; this famous dessert originated in the Florida Keys.
 Outside of Cuba, you’d be hard-pressed to find Cuban sandwiches as authentic as the ones served up in Florida.
 Conch fritters are the perfect tropical appetizer to start your meal, and local stone crab is an out-of-this-world delicacy when it’s enjoyed in season in Florida.
 Don’t forget to try alligator meat.
 After all, what trip to the Sunshine State would be complete without some fried gator bites?

 22. Spring Break

 Florida is the destination for college students in March.
 The beaches at the Panhandle and in Daytona are popular destinations for revelry.
 Florida has been a popular spring break destination for close to a century.
 Nearly every part of the state draws college students.
 The two biggest locations for spring breakers are Panama City Beach and Daytona.
-Spring break in Florida can last as long as six weeks, starting in late February and stretching into early April.
+If you can’t choose between these top-notch locations, then rent a car and road trip through the sunshine state.
 If you want to cut loose, Florida offers an exciting experience during this party season.